adubrightkwartengsnr/P5-Sepsis-Prediction-Embedding-Machine-Learning-Model-In-API/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my sincere gratitude to my instructors Racheal Appiah-Kubi and Violette Naa Adoley Allotey for their exceptional guidance, unwavering support, and invaluable mentorship throughout the course of this project.
+I would like to express my sincere gratitude to my instructors Racheal Appiah-Kubi and Glen Anum for their exceptional guidance, unwavering support, and invaluable mentorship throughout the course of this project.
 Their expertise, dedication, and commitment to our learning journey have been instrumental in shaping our understanding and skills in data analysis.

 I would also like to extend a special thank you to Solomon Nyamson for his valuable advice and insights shared during the development of this project.
 His experiences and expertise in similar projects have been a source of inspiration and guidance, enriching our project with practical knowledge.